entebox/bootcamp-app/README.md

 # base project - for the bootcamp.
-this repository connected to other repositories as a part of a project, pleas see below:
+this repository connected to other repositories as a part of a project, please see below:

 https://github.com/entebox/bootcamp-week6_basic_ansible.git